Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions

-We now discuss batch size selection in \(\bf AL_1\) to minimize the overall experiment cost.
-Suppose that the average cost of generating a sample is given by $c_1$.
-This may be large when generating a sample is costly, for instance, if that corresponds to an output of a massive simulation model, or a result of a clinical trial.
+We now discuss the choice of the batch size $m$ to minimize the overall cost of the experiment.
+Suppose that the average cost of generating any sample is given by $c_1$.
+This cost may be significant when sampling is costly, for instance, if samples correspond to the output of a massive simulation model or a result of clinical trials.
 It may be small, e.g., in an online recommendation system.
-The cost of solving the max-min problem (\ref{eq:lb4}) may be measured by the computational effort involved.
-The total experiment cost of \(\bf AL_1\) is the sum of the total cost of sampling (\(c_1 \times \) number of samples generated) and total computational effort involved in solving the max-min optimization problems till termination.